syncfusion-content/winui-docs/winui/Rating/Precision.md

 ---
 layout: post
 title: Precision in WinUI Rating control | Syncfusion
-description: Learn here all about the precision feature in the Rating control to set the accuracy level such as full, half, and exact.
+description: Learn all about the precision feature in the Rating control to set the accuracy level such as full, half, and exact here.
 platform: WinUI
 control: SfRating
 documentation: ug